BIGJRA/BIGJRA.github.io/rejuv.md

 RIFT DEN 1 (12 - 16 Badges): The common encounters in this den are **Rockruff**, Shiftry, **Reuniclus**, Solosis, Tropius, Sigilyph, Dhelmise.
-The rare ones are Relicanth**,** Persian, Lumineon, Sudowoodo, Lanturn.
+The rare ones are Relicanth, Persian, Lumineon, Sudowoodo, Lanturn.

 RIFT DEN 2 (12 - 16 Badges): The common encounters in this den are